After a while, laminate floors start to separate and detach. Why does this happen, and how to fix it?

-Temperature changes can cause both lateral and longitudinal gaps in the laminate flooring.
-This is when rapid and extreme changes in temperature cause the laminate planks to shrink and expand excessively.
-The continuous shrinking and expansion of the laminate planks will eventually cause separation or gaps between the planks.
+Temperature changes can cause both lateral and longitudinal gaps.
+This is when rapid and extreme changes in temperature cause the boards to shrink and expand excessively.
+The continuous shrinking and expansion will eventually cause separation or gaps between the boards.

-Many people don’t know this but installing laminate planks is like solving a puzzle.
-Just like not all pieces of the puzzle will fit together, not all the planks of your laminate floor will fit together too.
+Installing laminate boards is like solving a puzzle.
+Just like not all pieces of the puzzle will fit together, not all boards will fit together.

 How To Fix Separate Laminate Flooring?